Non-stop flights to Oslo (OSL)

 From Kristiansund, the only airline with direct flights is SAS (Star Alliance).

 From Leknes, the only airline with direct flights is Widerøe.
-This is a seasonal route that started in June and ends in August.
+This is a seasonal route that starts in June and ends in August.

-From Longyearbyen and Molde, you can fly with Norwegian and SAS (Star Alliance).
+From Longyearbyen, you can fly non-stop with Norwegian or SAS (Star Alliance).

 From Orsta / Volda, direct flights are offered by Widerøe.

-From Røros, Sandane, Sandnessjøen and Sogndal, all direct flights to Oslo are operated by Widerøe.
+From Sandane, Sandnessjøen and Sogndal, all direct flights to Oslo are operated by Widerøe.

 From Stavanger, you can fly non-stop with Norwegian or SAS (Star Alliance).

 From Svolvær, you can fly non-stop to Oslo with Widerøe.
-This is a seasonal route that started in June and ends in August.
+This is a seasonal route that starts in June and ends in August.

 From Tromsø, you can fly non-stop with Norwegian or SAS (Star Alliance).